Please see an important update about MOC requirement deadline extensions in light of the COVID-19 pandemic.

 Eligibility and Registration

-Registration opens for all 2020 ABIM assessments on December 1, 2019.
+Registration opened for all 2021 ABIM assessments on December 1, 2020.
 Find more information about your specialty, including KCI exam dates, content (blueprint), tutorial and scoring.

 You can try the KCI if it is offered in your specialty.
 If you are not currently certified, or you are in a grace period, you can regain certification by passing two consecutive KCIs and completing any outstanding MOC points requirements.
-If you are in the grace period for the 10-year MOC exam, you can meet your assessment requirement by passing two consecutive KCIs.
+If you are in the grace period, you can meet your assessment requirement by passing two consecutive KCIs.

-The first year a KCI is offered in a specialty it is considered “no consequences”, meaning that if a physician is unsuccessful on one or more attempts of the KCI, they will get another opportunity to take and pass the KCI 2 years later.
-They will continue to be publically reported as certified as long as they are meeting all other MOC requirements.
+The first year a KCI is offered in a specialty it is considered “no consequences,” meaning that if a physician is unsuccessful on one or more attempts, they will get another opportunity to take and pass the KCI two years later.
+They will continue to be publicly reported as certified as long as they are meeting all other MOC requirements.

 When is the Knowledge Check-In available in my specialty?